 Wednesday afternoon December 8, a number of selected companies can pitch their sustainable innovations to four Dragons, representatives of incubators, ventures and equity funds and governments.
 It is up to the dragons to get the attention of the innovators, make contacts or even financial offers.

-Please meet the innovators that will pitch during the Dragons’ Den of Transition.
+Please meet the innovators that pitched during the Dragons’ Den of Transition.
 Deepbranch, Metalot, DOPS, BioCore, REDStack and SpectX.

-Deep Branch asks the Dragons for help to find a suitable location to produce at full scale proteins from CO2 and hydrogen.
+Deep Branch asked the Dragons for help to find a suitable location to produce at full scale proteins from CO2 and hydrogen.

 Iron powder is an interesting circular fuel and Metalot is looking for partners.
 The starter wants to set up various installations in the industry.
 It is also looking for a good location for a factory that regenerates oxidized iron powder.

-BioCore will ask the Dragons for help in financing a full-scale pilot project for its solid oxide fuel cell technology.
+BioCore asked the Dragons for help in financing a full-scale pilot project for its solid oxide fuel cell technology.
 This will make biogas production and usage economically viable again, while it also helps in balancing the energy system.

 With a technique known as reverse electrodialysis (RED), it is possible to harvest the energy potential of fresh and salt water.
-REDstack joins the Dragons’Den of Tansition and will ask the dragons to fund the upscaling of the pilot plant as well as the stackproduction.
+REDstack joined the Dragons’Den of Tansition and asked the dragons to fund the upscaling of the pilot plant as well as the stackproduction.

 SpectX is working on a solution where two drones work together to make remote and automatic X-ray inspections of windturbine blades possible.
-At the Dragons’ Den of Transition Akhilesh Goveas will ask the dragons for helping him with both funding as wel as a launching customer.
+At the Dragons’ Den of Transition Akhilesh Goveas asked the dragons for helping him with both funding as wel as a launching customer.